 From South Africa to Morocco, Africa Mining IQ covers the continent’s mining projects with up-to-date intelligence.
-Our mining in Africa database covers 38 countries, including:
+Our mining in Africa portal covers 38 countries, including:

 By providing in-depth intelligence about mining projects, categorised according to mine lifecycle or development phase, Africa Mining IQ allows suppliers to hone in on projects requiring their services and equipment in the regions they support or want to grow.

 Services required: “Desktop / Concept” Studies before any groundwork is done and “Grassroots Exploration” through perimeter drilling; reconnaissance and evaluative forays (preliminary geological or engineering survey).

 Suppliers providing services to grassroots mining projects should look to South Africa, Mali, Burkina Faso, Ghana and Botswana for new business, although a number of other exciting projects also exist across the continent.

 Services required: Aeromagnetic / geophysical surveys, mapping, geochemical and soil sampling, core sample drilling, modelling and infill drilling to confirm resource and grades of the orebody.

 The highest number pre-feasibility mining projects are held by South Africa, Namibia, Mali, Tanzania, Botswana, Burkina Faso and the DRC.
 Together, they account for close to 70% of the continent’s pre-feasibility projects.

 Services required: Mine, equipment, and best process method planning; funding; Environmental Impact Studies (EIS); engineers/consultants for scoping studies and various types feasibility studies; OEMs, suppliers of goods and service providers.

 Approximately 20% of Africa’s mining projects in the feasibility stage are in South Africa, while Senegal, Tanzania, Botswana and Mozambique also have developing projects.